 Planning

-Since the implant process is so complex, Dr. Deckard will spend a significant amount of time constructing a custom treatment plan based on your unique needs.
+Since the implant process is so complex, Dr. Deckard will spend significant time constructing a custom treatment plan based on your unique needs.
 He will use advanced methods and technology to ensure predictable results.
-By using Sirona CBCT technology in the planning phase, Dr. Deckard will be able to use high-quality images of your entire oral cavity to map out the precise placement of the dental implants.
+By using Sirona CBCT technology in the planning phase, Dr. Deckard can use high-quality images of your entire oral cavity to map out the precise placement of the dental implants.

 Dental Implants Placement